Did you know?

 In a December 2015 article, The American College of Obstetricians and Gynecologists ( ACOG) point to the menstrual cycle as a vital sign for adolescent well-being and emphasize its importance in assessing the overall health of the girl.
 For instance, sickness, exhaustion or stress may interfere with the menstrual cycle.
 When the menstrual period stops, the body is saying, slow down.
 When a girl is able to talk knowledgeably about the changes in her body, she can be a strong partner with her parents and doctor in making choices that affect her wellbeing in positive, supportive ways.

-If you would like added to the email list to receive announcements about upcoming classes, please do so here, in doing so, you will receive Seed Cycling for Hormonal Balance ebook and why it is important.
+If you would like added to the email list to receive announcements about upcoming classes, and hormone health, please do so here, in doing so, you will receive Seed Cycling for Hormonal Balance ebook and why it is important.

 This course is designed to empower pre-teen and teen girls to understand how their female bodies work, their hormone superpowers, and how to nourish them.
 Knowledge is power and once girls realize their hormones give them superpowers, who knows how amazingly far our girls will go.